EU plans to have vaccine certificates ready by summer | DW | 17.03.2021

 But the EU has assured that the implementation of digital certificates would be non-discriminatory and would "meet data protection, security and privacy requirements."

-Another threat to the bloc's vaccination plans is the suspension of the use of AstraZeneca vaccine in some member states.
+Another threat to the bloc's vaccination plans is the suspension of the use of AstraZeneca vaccine in some member states over safety concerns.

-Several countries paused using the AstraZeneca vaccine amid concerns over its safety as it was believed to be causing blood clots.

 The EU medical regulator confirmed on Tuesday that it had found "no indication'' that the vaccine was causing blood clots.